segment-integrations/analytics-swift-live/README.md

 The JSON broadcaster is useful when you need to work with the raw dictionary representation of signals before they're converted to JSON.

+> Note: Signals is a paid feature that may need to be enabled on your workspace by your Segment representative.

 ## Destination Filters

 Destination Filters allows you to run your Segment workspace's destination filters directly on-device.
 This feature requires: